co360/soda-hol/4-use-soda-apis-for-crud-operations.md

-# Lab 3: Use SODA APIs for CRUD Operations
+# Module 4: Use SODA APIs for CRUD Operations

 ## Introduction

-In this lab, you will extend the Node.js starter application by adding the appropriate SODA API calls and related code.
-By the end of the lab, all of the basic CRUD functionality to work with todos in the todo app will be complete.
+In this module, you will extend the Node.js starter application by adding the appropriate SODA API calls and related code.
+By the end of the module, all of the basic CRUD functionality to work with todos in the todo app will be complete.

-Note that the Docker container created in the previous lab uses a program to monitor changes you make to the application code on your host operating system.
+Note that the Docker container created in the previous module uses a program to monitor changes you make to the application code on your host operating system.
 When you update the code and save your changes the app should restart automatically.
 If the code has an error that prevents the app from starting correctly, then the container may eventually stop running.
 If this happens, you can restart the container with the following command:

 ```
 docker start -i soda-app-container